interactivereport/SpaceSequest/README.md

 ## 1. Installation

 SpaceSequest can be installed through conda environment.
 We have tested the installation on Linux servers.
-Please ensure [Conda](https://docs.conda.io/en/latest/) is available on your device:
+Before proceeding, please ensure that [Conda](https://docs.conda.io/en/latest/) is installed and available on your system:

 ```
 which conda
 # Your conda path will be returned
 ```

-Then go the directory you would like to install the pipeline ($PipelineDir in the following example), execute the scripts:
+Then navigate to the directory where you would like to install the pipeline ($PipelineDir in the following example), execute the installation script as below:

 ```
 git clone https://github.com/interactivereport/SpaceSequest.git